Generic selectors

 Memorializing ‘bums from the slums’

-“As much as this is a document of a slice of the war, it is a novel about a distinctive character and personality.” —Theo Dombrowski reviews The Forgotten: A Novel of the Korean War, by Robert Mackay (Surrey: Now or Never Press, 2024) $26.95 / 9781989689752
+“As much as this is a document of a slice of the war, it is a novel about a distinctive character and personality.” —Theo Dombrowski reviews The Forgotten: A Novel of the Korean War, by Robert Mackay (Surrey: Now or Never Publishing, 2024) $26.95 / 9781989689752

 Important contribution to our legal history